domoritz/drummy/README.md

 #Drummy

 ## Record tabs from a song or your mind just by using your keyboard.
-This is a c++/qt application which will help all the drummers out there who want to create tabs for songs.
+This is a C++/Qt application which will help all the drummers out there who want to create tabs for songs.

 If you want to know more, go to the [official website](http://domoritz.github.com/drummy/)!

 ## What to do?

-You can either download this app and start recording or help me improve it (which I would really appreciate).
+You can either download this app and start recording or send me a pull request with bug fixed or new features.

+## Status
+I don't have the time to actively develop this application any more.
+If there are any issues, let me know and I'll fix it.
+However, don't expect new features.
+Sorry.
+I started this application as an experiment (it was my first C++ application) and it will stay an experiment.

 ## If you want to help developing